erizov/Professor/semester_4/lecture_16_deployment_patterns/circuit_breaker/README.md

 ## Often Used Together With

-Circuit Breaker is commonly used in combination with:
+Circuit Breaker is used in combination with:

 - **Factory**: Often combined for comprehensive solutions
-- **Singleton**: Often combined for comprehensive solutions
-- **Observer**: Often combined for comprehensive solutions
-- **Strategy**: Often combined for comprehensive solutions

 **Common Combinations:**
-- Used together in production systems for optimal performance
+- Employed together in production systems for optimal performance
 - Complementary algorithms that solve related problems
 - Often part of larger algorithmic frameworks